benedictb/Browser/proposal.md

 - Needs to save bookmarks, write scripts, etc

-- Would have to think about more ideas
+- Would have to think about more ideas / but a cool way to use unix networking commands